Board of Directors

 Hunting, traveling, snow skiing and spending time with family are Scott’s hobbies.
 He is married to Cheryl and they have two children, Kristin and Joshua, and four grandsons and a granddaughter.

 Scott L. Ury of Anna was elected to represent Union County in August 1999 to fill the unexpired two-year term of his late father, Bob J. Ury.

-Ury is a lifetime resident of Union County where he owns a livestock farm.
-He presently works as an electrician for Choate Mental Health Center in Anna.
+Scott is a lifetime resident of Union County where he owns a livestock farm.
+He retired as an electrician from Choate Mental Health Center in Anna.

 He and his wife Carolyn have one daughter and two grandchildren.
 Although Ury is a lifetime member of Mt.
 Moriah Lutheran Church in Anna, he also regularly attends Southern Range Cowboy Church in Goreville.